"On the MA you meet people who are very much in tune with your own interests, creating an invaluable peer to peer network."

 Luciana Parisi (Co-convener)

 Josephine Berry Slater (Biopolitics and Aesthetics)

-The Critical Theory course requires students to actively participate in seminars.
-In the first week, students will be (arbitrarily) divided into groups of 3 to 4 members to make one presentation of 10 minutes about one or two of the key readings designated for each week.
-These presentations will not be assessed or impact on the overall evaluation of each student.
-They are designed to encourage participation (and self learning) in the theoretical development of the course.
+This course requires you to actively participate in the seminars.
+In the first week, you will be (arbitrarily) divided into groups of max three to max four members to make one presentation of max 10 minutes about one or two of the key readings designated for each week.
+These presentations will not be assessed or impact on your overall evaluation.
+They are only designed to encourage participation (and self-learning) in the theoretical development of the course.

 We use a series of defamiliarisation techniques to create an environment of enquiry rapidly producing small projects.
 As the lab work is student centered, the specific experiments undertaken depend on the current mix of students’ backgrounds.

 Subjects covered might include Introduction to Media systems and Media ecologies; Linux command line; Formal Language vs Informal Language; the dissection of a unix file; Eco-media;programming Perl; variables lists, hashes, modules; editing with Vim; introduction to networking; introduction to electronics; introduction to physical computing (Arduino); Free-media; Radio waves including video sniffin; Telegraphy, submarine cables; garden hose telephones; introduction to Relational Machines- Database; introduction to Natural Language processing.

 This course culminates in a group project and presentation.
 During previous years the course has culminated in the creation of a network of Coin Laundries, in a performance, reconfiguring a Laurie Grove Bath House as a media-scape.
 Working with world renowned artist Shu Lee Chang on Moving Forrest in 2011, students have created performances on the Thames as an analogue computer.
 In 2013, students have produced Evil Media for YoHa at Transmediale.